During the first week of Expo 67 Mission Impossible on the big screen, the film is sold out in three theaters and two languages.

 Filmmaker Éric Ruel also exchanged with the 300 citizens at Victoria Hall on Saturday evening, who had the chance to participate in an Expo 67 “open mic” in celebration of its 50th anniversary.
 The audience’s reaction to the film was pleasantly surprising.
 Every scene brought upon exclamations, acclamations, applause and even tears.
 “I’m still in shock at the impact the film has had,” says Éric Ruel, co-producer of the documentary.

 Participants demonstrated great interest in the film being showed in their own regions, namely Hull and Sherbrooke.
 Happy to reunite around this shared passion, everyone wanted a DVD copy to bring home.
-The filmmakers, along with some of the main characters, are presenting the film in May in Trois-Rivières at the Cinéma Tapis Rouge, at Clap in Quebec and the Cinéma Lido in Lévis.

 “Even though the room was full for the English showing of this film that highlights an event that transformed the country, it has yet to be picked up for National broadcast.